jblakley/JITCloudlet/recipe/README.md

 All AGW should be running and showing healthy.
 The playbook will print the information needed to provision the AGW in the Orc8r.
 You can do that provisioning at this point.

+At this point, you should have a working dockerized AGW.
+If you don't care about kubernetes, then you can proceed without it.

 ### Kubernetes deployment
 This step deploys a kubernetes cluster that will run both the AGW and the EdgeApps.